bgiesing/brandongiesing.com/content/post/updates-stuff-4.md

  3. Still cheaper than most VPS' and DO is super highly praised for their support and service.

-## Ghost 1.0
+### Ghost 1.0

 Speaking of Ghost 1.0, this site is now running on it!
 I had to rebuild the entire site from scratch and manually move stuff over so if you notice any issues, please let me know.
-Currently one bug is the video posts don't display the Vid.me [http://Vid.me]  embeds right, this is gonna be fixed soon.
+Currently one bug is the video posts don't display the [Vid.me][vidme] embeds right, this is gonna be fixed soon.
 (Getting the theme dev to add it natively so I don't have to redo it each theme upgrade) With the change, everything should be faster and more stable.

-## CloudFlare Apps
+### CloudFlare Apps

 I've installed some CloudFlare apps to make the site a tiny bit better!

 * PACE: Adds a cool progress bar to the top of every page.
 * A Better Browser: Warns you if your browser is out of date (And may be incompatible with the site)
 * Reading Time: Shows you how long it will take to read a post
 * AutoLink: Automatically fixes links that were just text and links Twitter usernames and hashtags automatically (like @BrandonGiesing and #CosiCast)
 * Typist: Provides that cool typing animation on the homepage.

-## Ads
+### Ads

 I've replaced the LeadsLeap ads with RevenueHits cause I wasn't earning much and added the RevenueHits toolbar at the bottom.
 I know these new ads aren't the best (fake Download buttons usually) but they do earn more and at least they aren't slow or virus filled like some others.

 --------------------------------------------------------------------------------

-# Other Stuff
+## Other Stuff

-## CosiCast
+### CosiCast

 Since the last Updates & Stuff, I released 3 new videos!

  1. A preview of what a CAST Channel Promo could look like